From Neutrino Masses to the Full Size of the Universe: The Full Size of the Universe from a Simple Spring Model

 The spring model is also of use to better understand the FLRW theory within the general elasticity ansatz.
 The essence of the FLRW model is contained in the following equations\\ (i) the Friedmann equation for the Hubble parameter $\dot{a}/a$ and\\ (ii) the `fluid equations' for the densities $\rho_{tet}$ and $\rho_{mat}$ of tetrons and (ordinary and dark) matter, respectively.
 Both, the tetron substrate and the matter content of the universe are assumed to be separate uniformly distributed perfect fluids with mass energy densities $\rho_{tet}(t)$ and $\rho_{mat}(t)$ and pressure $p_{tet}(t)$ and $p_{mat}(t)$.

 In the present model one can write down an equation for the conservation of energy in a matter-free spatially flat tetron universe

-the conserved energy being the kinetic plus potential energy of the system of $N^3$ masses $M_{rest}$ and $3N^3$ springs which make up the empty universe.
+the conserved energy being the kinetic plus potential energy of the system of $N^3$ masses $M_{rest}$ and $3N^3$ springs between them.
 The system is furthermore assumed to be in a breathing mode.
-Then, the difference in neighboring spring positions $x_{n+1}(t)-x_n(t)$ within one of the spring chains is n-independent and given by $L(t)-L_s$ for each spring n, and the velocity difference by $\dot{x}_{n+1}-\dot{x}_n=\dot{L}(t)$.
+Then, the difference in neighboring spring positions $x_{n+1}(t)-x_n(t)$ within one of the spring chains is n-independent and given by $L(t)-L_s$ for each spring n, and the velocity difference by $\dot{x}_{n+1}-\dot{x}_n=\dot{L}(t)=\dot{a}(t)/N$.